Measurely-dev/Measurely/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/Measurely/Measurely/blob/main/LICENSE).
+This project is licensed under the Elastic License 2.0 - see the [LICENSE](LICENSE) file for details.